BullDogPatch/week8-assignment/considerations.md

 - Create a delete button on posts that allows users to delete the post from the database. ✅
 - Allow users to comment on individual posts in their dynamic routes.
 Comments should be associated with posts, and have a dynamic route (e.g. `/posts/:postid`). ✅
 - Add a redirect when a user creates a post to redirect them to the posts page. ✅
-- Have an option to sort them in ascending or descending order.
+- Have an option to sort them in ascending or descending order. (only basic asc to desc, like the one in the demo.
+Hope that is good enough) ✅